Nurses as Co-Designers: Shaping AI to Transform Nursing Education

 Watson Caring Science Institute

-Dr. Horton-Deutsch has led in academic and practice settings for over 30 years as an advanced practice psychiatric/mental health nurse, teacher/practitioner, consultant, program director, caring science endowed chair, coach, and academic/practice partnership director.
+Dr. Sarah Horton-Deutsch has led in academic and practice settings for over 30 years as an advanced practice psychiatric/mental health nurse, teacher/practitioner, consultant, program director, caring science endowed chair, coach, and academic/practice partnership director.
 In 2022, she was inducted into the Global American Holistic Nursing.
-She has contributed to evidence-informed knowledge development throughout her academic and practice career to ensure compassionate, safe, an d quality care.
+She has contributed to evidence-informed knowledge development throughout her academic and practice career to ensure compassionate, safe, and quality care.
 As a reflective leader, she focuses on inward development to positively influence change.
 She has co-authored several books on Reflective Practice, Caring Science, and Caritas Coaching.
-She is a Caritas Coach & Leader, Reiki Practitioner, and Healing Circle Facilitator.
+She i s a Caritas Coach & Leader, Reiki Practitioner, and Healing Circle Facilitator.
 Through her journey, she has learned the necessity of connecting to one’s inner sources of wisdom, power, and healing, as well as the arts and humanities that once defined the discipline of nursing.
 She is passionate about facilitating critical, deep, and authentic connections that support regeneration, renewal, and the profession’s evolution.
 Her latest books, Visionary Leadership in Healthcare (2022) and Reflective Practice: Reimagining Ourselves, Reimagining Nursing (2024), were published through SIGMA, the former winning an AJN 1st place book of the year award in Leadership.
 She is currently a champion for the ANCC Essentials within the USF School of Nursing and Health Professions.
 She is co-director of the Caritas Leadership Program for the Watson Caring Science Institute.

 Danny G. Willis, DNS, RN, PMHCNS-BC, FAAN